How to Get Rid of Fleas

 Fleas Are Brought into Your Yard by Wildlife and Pets

 Here’s the fact of the matter.
-We can treat your property and then there’s the fact of the surroundings properties.
-We’ve killed the ones in your yard, but they don’t care about borders, boundaries and fences.
-If you have an infestation in your yard, 99% chance that there’s an infestation in the surrounding properties.
+We can treat your property, and then there’s the fact of the surrounding properties.
+We’ve killed the ones in your yard, but they don’t care about borders, boundaries, and fences.
+If you have an infestation in your yard, there is a 99% chance that there’s an infestation in the surrounding properties.
 So we need to kind of go to the source here, try to reduce the ability for them to reintroduce themselves.
-So we start talking about wildlife trappings, removing the wildlife, removing the rodents, controlling the rodent population because we could get rid of your problem and then maybe a rat or a family of rats or a stray cat decides to run through your yard or decides to sleep in your backyard for the night.
-What’s going to happen is they are traipsing through the yard, oh, and I’m sorry I forgot to add squirrels.
+So we start talking about wildlife trappings, removing the wildlife, removing the rodents, controlling the rodent population because we could get rid of your problem, and then maybe a rat or a family of rats or a stray cat decides to run through your yard or decides to sleep in your backyard for the night.
+What’s going to happen is they are traipsing through the yard.
+Oh, and I’m sorry I forgot to add squirrels.

 So we really need to, we could do one of two things.
-We could ensure that the trees are cut back so that there aren’t any mice or rats utilizing the trees, climbing up them and getting over onto your roof and then introducing the fleas.
+We could ensure that the trees are cut back so that there aren’t any mice or rats utilizing the trees, climbing up them and getting over onto your roof, and then introducing the fleas.
 It doesn’t have to happen down low.
-If they can find attic access, then the fleas will jump off and you could have a population upstairs first and then find their way downstairs, fleas.
-We want to try to determine what the carrier is, how they’re being introduced, and then get rid of that.
-And if we can get rid of that, then we can find the long-term solution to getting rid the fleas in general.
+If they can find attic access, then the fleas will jump off, and you could have a population upstairs first and then find their way downstairs fleas.
+We want to try to determine what the carrier is and how they’re being introduced and then get rid of that.
+And if we can get rid of that, then we can find a long-term solution to getting rid of fleas in general.

 Vacuuming Makes Your Interior Treatment Much More Effective

-We could do interior treatment, but we’re relying on you as well to make sure that you’re vacuuming, treating any cats or dogs that you may have or other pets that may have an infestation of fleas.
-Routinely cleaning out their bedding, very important.
+We could do interior treatment, but we’re relying on you as well to make sure that you’re vacuuming and treating any cats or dogs that you may have or other pets that may have an infestation of fleas.
+Routinely cleaning out their bedding is very important.
 And vacuuming.
-You cannot underestimate the power of a vacuum because it’s going to suck up the adults, it’ll get most of the eggs, but it’s not going to get all of them because they tend to attach themselves to the fibers and it’s a little bit difficult for ’em to get up, even with the vacuum.
-But if you do it and it may seem excessive to some people, but if you do it in the morning and the evening, that would be ideal, at least once a day would be great.
+You cannot underestimate the power of a vacuum because it’s going to suck up the adults, it’ll get most of the eggs, but it’s not going to get all of them because they tend to attach themselves to the fibers and it is a little bit difficult for ’em to get up, even with the vacuum.
+But if you do it and it may seem excessive to some people, but if you do it in the morning and the evening, that would be ideal; at least once a day would be great.
 But if not, just a few times a week.
-Just vacuum, get up any potential adult eggs and then when you’re dumping it out, don’t dump it out in the house just in case.
+Just vacuum, get up any potential adult eggs, and then when you’re dumping it out, don’t dump it out in the house just in case.
 You’re going to want to dump it outside.

-These are a few of the things that we can do in order to help reduce the flea population, is some of the things that you can do actually to reduce the flea population in and around the home.
+These are a few things that we can do to help reduce the flea population, is some of the things you can do to reduce the flea population in and around the home.
 And should you have any questions about treatment, you could always call BUGCO Pest Control at 281-240-2157 or visit us at www.BugCo.org.
-Thanks. ♪ BugCo ♪ ♪ We make the bugs go ♪ ♪ BugCo.org ♪
+Thanks. ♪ BugCo ♪ ♪ We make the bugs go ♪ ♪ bugco.org ♪